It is almost funny that virtual assistants would be lost on which laptop to buy for their work.

 For example, a laptop with a 13.3 inches screen will force you to lean forward to see the font and this might hurt your back and shoulders.
 The bad posture may have a long-term negative effect on your body and career.

-No career is worth losing your health for.
+No career is worth losing your health.
 Ensure that you’re not putting your back and neck out of alignment by leaning forward to peer at your small screen.

 If you are going to work out of the house, you need to have a laptop with good battery life.